mertall/mertall/_pages/about.md

 ### Macbeth - Shakespeare

- * To go looking for power will rue your own destruction.
+ * To go looking for power rues your own destruction.

 ### Matrix Methods in Data Mining and Pattern Recognition - Lars Eden